Extracting Dynamical Models from Data: Runge-Kutta

 This section is meant to provide some guidance for choosing an initial set of features in the FJet approach.
 It is motivated by a Taylor series expansion of the RK2 scheme for $\frac{dy}{dt} = F(t,y)$:

 Upon setting $F=(f,g)^T$, this appears as

 This expansion explicitly produces the monomials of $f$ and $g$ that are needed.
 Thus, if in the beginning of modeling, one only suspected that $f$ and $g$ may be features for $\Delta u$ and $\Delta \dot{u}$, it would follow that the features $\{ f, f_t, ff_u, gf_{\dot{u}} \}$ should be used for $\Delta u$, and $\{ g, g_t, fg_u, gg_{\dot{u}} \}$ should be used for $\Delta \dot{u}$.
 Continuing on with this logic, one might pursue an expansion of the RK4 scheme for even higher accuracy.
 However, the complexity becomes significant enough to make it less useful.
+(Again, the reader is reminded that RK is itself based on a Taylor series expansion, but RK is preferred here since it's already being used in this paper.)

 Instead, the approach will be used of more easily generating a superset of features, which will include those found by expanding RK2 or RK4.
 From that superset, the unnecessary additional terms can be eliminated during the fitting process of FJet.
 Indeed, if ${\cal F}$ is the original set of features, the superset consists of the terms appearing in